CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: BACKGROUND

 Recently, a new paradigm called DFL~\cite{Yuan24} has emerged as a new approach to the centralized version.
 In DFL, the central server responsible for model aggregation disappears and delegates this procedure to some clients in the learning network.
-Now, the clients share their local model with other clients in the network (usually with similar characteristics), resulting in different topologies.
-This approach provides a more robust scheme against single-point failures and more scalable because it does not depend on the central server.
-DFL also has a number of drawbacks that have received attention in the literature, such as increased model communication overhead~\cite{Ye22}, which is usually mitigated by lightweight communication protocols, e.g., Gossip~\cite{Heged19}.
-Security challenges are also present (even to a greater extent than in CFL) in DFL, as malicious nodes can manipulate the learning process.
-To mitigate these threats, researchers proposed different Byzantine-robust aggregation techniques~\cite{cajaraville2024byzantine}.
+Now, the clients propagate over a peer-to-peer overlay via pairwise or neighborhood exchanges, resulting in different communication topologies.
+This approach provides a more robust scheme against single-point failures and is more scalable because it does not depend on the central server.
+DFL also has a number of drawbacks that have received attention in the literature, such as increased model communication overhead~\cite{Ye22}.
+A fully-connected DFL broadcast is conceptually simple but incurs quadratic communication per round, $\mathcal{O}(n^2)$, which is impractical at scale.
+Lightweight communication protocols are commonly considered in the literature for dealing with this drawback.
+Gossip protocol~\cite{Boyd06} restrict each node to exchange with a fixed number of peers per round, reducing total per-round communication to $\mathcal{O}(n)$ while still achieving rapid information mixing on dense overlays.
+This mechanism can disseminate any model representation.
+Mixing/convergence speed is governed by the spectral gap of the overlay communication topology; dense, well-connected (cross-silo) graphs mix rapidly, for example.